obsidiandynamics/meteor/README.md

                            +------------------------------------+
 ```

-The subscriber group is quite an understated concept that's pivotal to the flexibility of a message streaming platform.
+The subscriber group is a somewhat understated concept that's pivotal to the versatility of a message streaming platform.
 By simply varying the affinity of subscribers with their groups, one can arrive at vastly different distribution topologies — from a topic-like, pub-sub behaviour to an MQ-style, point-to-point model.
 And crucially, because messages are never truly consumed (the advancing offset only creates the illusion of consumption), one can superimpose disparate distribution topologies over a single message stream.

 ### At-least-once delivery and exactly-once processing
 HazelQ takes a prudent approach to data integrity — providing at-least-once message delivery guarantees.
 If a subscriber within a group is unable to completely process a message (for example, if it crashes midstream), the last message along with any other unconfirmed messages will be redelivered to another subscriber within the same group.
 This is why it's so important for a subscriber to only confirm an offset when it has completely dealt with the message, not before.